-Partially identified VARs.
-Data and MATLAB code to implement the procedures in Sign Restrictions, Structural Vector Autoregressions, and Useful Prior Information by Christiane Baumeister and James Hamilton.
+Data and MATLAB code to implement the examples in Sign Restrictions, Structural Vector Autoregressions, and Useful Prior Information by Christiane Baumeister and James Hamilton.

 Software for implementation of procedures described in James D. Hamilton and Jing Cynthia Wu, Identification and Estimation of Gaussian Affine Term Structure Models, Journal of Econometrics, 168, no. 2 (June 2012), pp. 315-331:

 Maturity structure of publicly held debt.
-Data archive for James D. Hamilton and Jing Cynthia Wu, The Effectiveness of Alternative Monetary Policy Tools in a Zero Lower Bound Environment, forthcoming, Journal of Money, Credit, and Banking, 44, no. 1 (Supplement, February 2012): 3-46.
+Data archive for James D. Hamilton and Jing Cynthia Wu, The Effectiveness of Alternative Monetary Policy Tools in a Zero Lower Bound Environment, Journal of Money, Credit, and Banking, 44, no. 1 (Supplement, February 2012): 3-46.